tjuuljensen/ride-windows/README.md

 And then some day I visited Disassembler0's Win10-Initial-Setup-Script on github (https://github.com/Disassembler0/Win10-Initial-Setup-Script).
 Wow.
 I immediately discarded a lot of my code and used the Disassembler0 repo for years next to a slimmer version of my own - now adjusted to fit the code structure of the Disassembler0 repo.

-Disassembler0 archived his repo in 2021 (Thanks for all the fish!), so I adopted all his code in this repo - and I am back to self maintaining it.
+Disassembler0 archived his repo in 2021 (Thanks for all the fish!), so I adopted all his code in this repo - and I am back to maintaining my bootstrap script myself.

 So why do I do it?
 I am a Linux user and I created this script to make sure I remembered a lot of steps when installing a Windows machine.
 I like that I can spin up a fully configured machine in short time - no matter whether it is a VM or a physical pc.